ideckia/ideckia/README.md

 ## Actions

-Actions are available in the `actions` folder usually (configurable via `app.props` file next to the executable).
+Actions sources are available in the `actions` folder usually (configurable via `app.props` file next to the executable).
 Every action is defined in it's own folder and an `index.js` file in it.

 This `index.js` file must have [this structure](https://github.com/ideckia/ideckia_api#action-structure) to be called from the server when loaded and executed